lingliw/panTool/padocTool/input/includes/hdinsight-azure-portal.md

 <!-- not suitable for mooncake-->

-##Azure Management Portal and Azure Management Portal
+## Azure portal and Azure Portal Preview
+> [AZURE.IMPORTANT]

-> [AZURE.IMPORTANT] The steps in this document use the Azure Management Portal.
-Microsoft recommends using the Azure Management Portal when creating new services.
-For an explanation of the advantages of the Management Portal, see [DevOps just got a whole lot more awesome](https://manage.windowsazure.cn).
+> The steps in this document use the Azure Classic Management Portal.
+Microsoft does not recommend using the Classic Management Portal when creating new services.
+For an explanation of the advantages of the Azure portal, see [Azure Portal](https://azure.microsoft.com/features/azure-portal/).
+>
+>

-For a version of this document that uses the Azure Management Portal, see the following link:
+For a version of this document that uses the Azure portal, see the following link: